-- 30 March-1 April 2021 Swedish Koha User Group meeting at Blekinge Institute of Technology (Karlskrona)
+- October 2021 Swedish Koha User Group meeting at Blekinge Institute of Technology (Karlskrona)

 - 24 April 2020 Presentation about the Web Accessability Directive by Örjan Hellström, Förvaltningen för kulturutveckling – Västra Götaland [Presentation].

 - 27 March 2020 Presentation User Account Management in Koha and Flashbox with Koha-API by Oscar Celsing [Presentation].

 - 9 March 2020 Panel discussion on Open Source Library Systems in Sweden vid Chalmers bibliotek.

 - 15-17 October 2019 Swedish Koha User Group meeting at Lund University Library.

 - 1 October 2019 Experiences of Koha in Finland and Sweden, Haparanda City Hall